Intermodal Transport of Goods in the European Union

 Students will possess following abilities:

-- in the field of intermodal transport of goods in the course of business on international markets and the internal market of the European Union,
+- in the field of intermodal transport of goods within the framework of business on international markets and the internal market of the European Union,

-- on the level and technologies of intermodal transport in EU countries,
+- on intermodal transport technologies in EU countries;

-- on the possibilities for targeted interconnection and combination of transport modalities,
+- on the possibilities of targeted interconnection and combination of transport modalities.

 Students will obtain following skills:

-- in addressing specific problems in the field of intermodal transport operations with a link to international trade,
+- in addressing specific challenges in the field of intermodal transport operations linked to international trade;

 Students will gain following competences:

-- in dealing with negotiations with entities involved in the intermodal transport of goods and on export/import prices of intermodal transport services,
+- negotiations with entities involved in the intermodal transport of goods;

-- understand the tools for managing intermodal transport by appropriately combining transport modalities in order to create added value throughout the transport chain and emphasize the importance of the sustainability of intermodal transport.
+- understand the tools for managing intermodal transport by appropriately combining transport modalities in order to create added value throughout the transport chain and underline the importance of sustainability of intermodal transport.

 Indicative content

-The content of the course is to get acquainted with the intermodal transport of goods with emphasis on its operation in several EU member states, as well as with the legal framework governing this type of ecological transport od goods.
-Students will learn to practically implement intermodal transport operations and get acquainted with progressive technologies used in modern intermodal transport terminal at the European and word level.
+The content of the course is to introduce with the intermodal transport of goods with an emphasis on its functioning in several EU member states, as well as with the legal framework governing this type of ecological transport of goods.
+Students will get acquainted with the advanced technologies used in modern intermodal transport terminals at the European and global level.

 Support literature